-Killed Women is an organisation and network for the bereaved families of women who were killed by men.
+Killed Women is an organisation and network for the bereaved families of women who were killed by men in the UK.
 We work to protect women’s lives and ensure justice, both in the present and for future generations.

 A woman is killed by a man every three days in the UK.